LucasBest/KeyboardMaster/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-KeyboardMaster is built with Swift 4.2 and set to run on devices targeting iOS 8 and later.

 ## Installation

 KeyboardMaster is available through [CocoaPods](http://cocoapods.org).
 To install